adlnet/xAPI-Spec/xAPI.md

 fill in its internal representation of the activities definition based on that document.
 Note that activity URI's are not required to resolve to such metadata.

 Note that multiple activities may be defined in the same metadata document.
-The LRS MAY choose whether to store information about activities other than those it has received statements for or not.
+The LRS MAY choose whether to store information about activities other than those for which it has received statements.

 As part of each group of activities, the activity metadata document may define information about an associated activity provider, which the LRS SHOULD consider